 If – and only if – the offender meets all five criteria, the judge in the United States District Court must sentence him below the mandatory minimum of five years to a term the court feels is appropriate.

 What are the benefits of safety valves?

 Safety valves have many benefits.
-Safety valves (1) give courts flexibility to prevent unjust sentences, (2) to promote public safety by encouraging defendant’s to fully debrief regarding criminal conduct, (3) promotes judicial efficiency by promoting plea bargains as opposed to trials, (4) helps prevent prison overcrowding, (5) avoids the need to release violent offenders early to make room for nonviolent offenders entering the system, (6) save scarce prison space and resources for those who are a real threat to the community, (7) save taxpayers money.
+Safety valves (1) give courts flexibility to prevent unjust sentences, (2) promote public safety by encouraging defendants to fully debrief regarding criminal conduct, (3) promotes judicial efficiency by promoting plea bargains as opposed to trials, (4) help prevent prison overcrowding, (5) avoids the need to release violent offenders early to make room for nonviolent offenders entering the system, (6) save scarce prison space and resources for those who are a real threat to the community, (7) save taxpayers money.